pingcap/tiflow/tests/integration_tests/README.md

 > We will try to resolve these issues as soon as possible.

-1. If you want to run kafka tests, run `CASE="clustered_index" docker-compose -f ./deployments/ticdc/docker-compose/docker-compose-kafka-integration.yml up --build`
+1. If you want to run kafka tests, run `CASE="clustered_index" CONTINUE="yes" docker-compose -f ./deployments/ticdc/docker-compose/docker-compose-kafka-integration.yml up --build`

 2. If you want to run MySQL tests, run `CASE="clustered_index" docker-compose -f ./deployments/ticdc/docker-compose/docker-compose-mysql-integration.yml up --build`